-Life Below Zero: Port Protection’s cast members
+Life Below Zero: Port Protection’s cast members and bios

 The community of Port Protection, Alaska—which had a population of 48 in the 2010 census and is smaller than five square miles—became the setting for Life Below Zero: Port Protection because “there’s an instant magic you feel once you arrive in Port Protection.
 It’s truly a one-of-a-kind type of place and the characters are all very unique,” Litzinger told me.